 Our favorite hardy fig!
 Most cold hardy fig generally available.
 Excellent quality, medium-large, velvety soft, dark purple figs have very sweet, rich, thick strawberry pink pulp and very thin edible skin.
 Just delicious!
 Fast growing and very, very productive!
 We’ve been growing Chicago Hardy successfully in KY since the early 2000s and it thrives in our unheated high tunnel trial.
-Fruit yields outdoors in Kentucky have been low, but Chicago Hardy fig thrives in warmer locations (zones 7b and up).
+Survivability in KY has been 100% but fruit yields outdoors in Kentucky have been low.
+However, Chicago Hardy fig thrives in warmer locations (zones 7b and up).

 Discovered in Chicago, Illinois by Fred Borne, growing in an urban location in the 1970s.
 Very cold hardy.
 When left unprotected in colder winter areas (zones 5 and 6), this fig will almost always die back to the ground, only to sprout back from the roots in spring and produce figs that ripen in late summer!
 Unlike most other figs it does not need 1-Year old or older growth to fruit.
 This is very rare and useful for people wanting to grow figs in KY, IN, IL, OH, NY, etc. In warmer areas such as MS, GA, LA, (or in colder areas under protection in the winter), it thrives and does exceptionally well, even in the extreme humidity and heat of the Gulf.
 One Gulf Mississippi grower told us it’s one of his best figs of all (Carriere, MS).
 Without winter protection in zones 6-7 it usually will die back to the ground, or very close to the ground.